Mc17fl/smashgg-lite/README.md

   <img src="/imgs/ssg-lite-header-logo-thumbnail.PNG" alt="">
 </p>

-My own version of smashgg which cuts back on 90% of functionality to give a bare bones version that is faster than the proprietary smashgg <br>
+My own version of smashgg which cuts back on 90% of functionality to give a bare bones version that is faster than the proprietary smashgg. <br>

 Site being hosted on: https://mc17fl.github.io/smashgg-lite/